 Wellsey waited for the next part of the story, but Axel fell silent.
 That was all that had happened.
 Axel's arch enemy had waked away.

 In Wellsey's wilder days, he would have loved to see a cop just ignore his petty crimes and walk away… Or would he?
 Maybe it would have felt weird?
 Made him paranoid, edgy, wondering when the axe was going to fall?

 "The craft relaxes me," Axel said.

 "Axel," Wellsey said.
 "Listen.
 I'm not big on the whole villain/hero thing.
-Back in the bad old days I was probably beneath the notice of even the minor league masked men.
+Back in the bad old days I was probably beneath the notice of even the minor supers.
 But think: when you used to fight Stellar, it was just business.
-It wasn't a personal grudge, was it?
+Not personal, yeah?
 You'd try to steal the Eiffel Tower, he'd stop you.
 Just business.
-This time, though, you hurt him on a personal level, yeah?
+Weird, stupid, business.
+This time, though, you hurt him.
 You cost him his career.
 You created the hero that took his place in the Vigilancers.
 He doesn't want you in prison, this time.
 He wants to hurt you."

 Axel rubbed PVC glue off of his fingers.
 "How?"